CN 148231 X - Refrigerator BEKO - Free user manual and instructions

 Ice storage container

-Ice storage container is only intended for accumulating the ice cubes.
-Do not put water in it.
-Otherwise, it will break.
+The ice storage container is only intended for accumulating ice cubes.
+Do not put water in it, as this will cause it to break.

-Sliding body shelf can be moved to left or right in order to allow you place long bottles, jars or boxes to a lower shelf (Fig. 1)
+The sliding body shelf can be moved to the left or right to allow you to place long bottles, jars, or boxes on a lower shelf (Fig. 1).

-You can reach the food that you have placed into the shelf by grabbing and turning it from its right edge (Fig.2).
+You can reach the food placed on the shelf by grabbing it and turning it from its right edge (Fig. 2).

-When you want to load or remove it to clean, turn it by 90 degrees, raise it up and pull towards yourself (Fig. 3-4).
+To load or remove it for cleaning, turn it 90 degrees, lift it up, and pull it towards you (Fig. 3-4).

 You can increase the inner volume of your refrigerator by removing the desired snack compartment.
-Pull the compartment towards yourself until it is stopped by the stopper.
-Raise the front part for approximately 1 cm and pull the compartment towards yourself again to remove it completely.
+Pull the compartment towards you until it is stopped by the stopper.
+Raise the front part about 1 cm and pull the compartment towards you again to remove it completely.

-You can place the food that you want to freeze in order to prepare them for freezing in these compartments.
+You can place food that you want to freeze in these compartments to prepare them for freezing.
 You can also use these compartments if you want to store your food at a temperature a few degrees below the fridge compartment.

-Line drawing of a hand placing a plastic tray into a multi-tiered storage unit (no text or symbols)Hygiene - Ion
+Line drawing of a hand placing a plastic tray into a multi-tiered storage unit (no text or symbols).

-Hygiene+: The photocatalyst filter in the air channel of refrigerator helps to clean the air inside.
-Also this filter reduces bad smells.
+Hygiene+: The photocatalyst filter in the air channel of the refrigerator helps to clean the air inside.
+This filter also reduces bad smells.

-Ion+: Ionizer, that is in the air channel of refrigerator, ionizers the air.
-With the help of this system airborne bacteria and bad smells originated from these bacteria will be reduced.
+Ion+: The ionizer in the air channel of the refrigerator ionizes the air.
+With this system, airborne bacteria and bad smells originating from these bacteria will be reduced.

 6 Maintenance and cleaning